Our Mission: to inform, form and transform adult members of the McQuaid Jesuit Community through the vision and legacy of Saint Ignatius Loyola.

 - Participation in monthly cohort meetings

-The Third Year of Ignatian Formation is given to the experience and study of the heart of Ignatian Spirituality, discernment.
+The Third Year of Ignatian Formation is given to the experience and study of the Jesuit Way of Proceeding, discernment of spirits.
 This cohort will study the fundamentals of discernment and distinguish between consolation and desolation, understand the concept and process of Spiritual Conversations and Communal Discernment.
-The guiding text, God’s Voice Within: An Ignatian Way to Discover God’s Will by Fr.
-Mark Thibodeaux SJ and a series of videos produced by Fr.
-Thibodeaux SJ will assist cohort members in appreciating the beauty and complexity of Ignatian Discernment.

 - Participation in monthly cohort meetings